LB-642

 Plain Language

-Upon written demand in connection with an ongoing investigation, the Attorney General may require a developer to produce the documentation described in Sec.
-3(2) (uses, training data, limitations, discrimination risks, evaluations, data governance, etc.).
-The developer must produce it in the AG's prescribed form.
-Developers may designate materials as proprietary or trade secret, and such designated materials are exempt from public disclosure.
+The Attorney General may issue a written demand requiring a developer to produce the documentation described in Sec.
+3(2) — including use statements, training data summaries, limitation disclosures, and bias evaluation documentation — in connection with an ongoing investigation.
+Developers may designate materials as proprietary or trade secret, and such materials are exempt from public disclosure.
+Documentation must be produced in the form and manner prescribed by the AG.

 Statutory Text